This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 2 pounds sirloin steak tips (not marinated)
+- 2 pounds sirloin steak tips (nice marbling throughout), not pre-marinated

 Beer teriyaki marinade